 Sometimes it’s difficult to determine God’s will, and sometimes following God is equally as challenging, especially once we do know His will.
 But really, knowing His will and following God work together in many ways.Following God and knowing His will work togetherClick To Tweet

-Yes, there is faith and that’s absolutely necessary and also the topic for another post, but certainly, if you’re going to “go after” God with no hesitation, you’ll probably ask the age old question, “How do I determine God’s will in my life?”Here are some ways He guides us as we continue following God:
+Yes, there is faith and that’s absolutely necessary, but certainly, if you’re going to “go after” God with no hesitation, you’ll probably ask the age old question, “How do I determine God’s will in my life?”Here are some ways He guides us as we continue following God:

 These things God requires.
 Be truthful and honest in how we deal with others, in our relationships and most importantly, being honest with our God.
 We’re also instructed to embrace kindness.
 It’s one thing to embrace the mercy and kindness that God has shown us, but to fully love kindness we need to show that same kindness and mercy to others.